Rfam/rfam-docs/docs/source/genome-annotation.rst

 (If you do not have wget installed and in your path, download the file from a browser.)

 3. Use the Infernal program cmpress to index the Rfam.cm file

 ::

    $ cmpress Rfam.cm

+This step is required before cmscan can be run in step 5.

 4. Determine the total database size for the genome you are annotating.

 For the purposes of Infernal, the total database size is the number of